gracelang/language/spec.md

 | `asDebugString -> String` | a string describing the internals of|self |
 | `:: (other:Object) -> Binding` | a Binding object with self as key and other as value. |

-<_apb: I don't like this.
-I think that all objects should have the defualt methods, uniformly.
-It's more reasonable to make the object composition rules distinguish between `inherit`, which includes the methods from `graceObject`, and `use`, which does not, and to have used attributes override inherited attributes.
-Briefly, the reason for this is that its useful to have a trait that redefines some of the defualt methods._>
-<_kjx. sorry fixed)_>

 # Method Requests